Razeeman/Android-Popular-Libraries-Cheatsheet/README.md

 **Subscription time**.
 This is a temporary state when subscribe() is called on a flow that establishes the chain of processing steps internally.
 This is when the subscription side-effects are triggered (see doOnSubscribe).
 Some sources block or start emitting items right away in this state.

 **Runtime**.
 This is the state when the flows are actively emitting items, errors or completion signals.
-Practically, this is when the body of the given example above executes.
+Practically, this is when the body of the code executes.

 ### RxJava.
 Schedulers types